Sathwik-Amburi/ASE-Delivery/README.md

 ```bash
 localhost:4040
 ```
-The ngrok URL for of the frontend should look similar to this.
+The ngrok URL of the frontend should look similar to this.
 ```bash
 https://b6a7-212-114-229-241.ngrok.io
 ```